Close Menu

 Principle #6 – Focus on Cashflow

-Principle #7 – Continued Research
+Principle #7 – Research and Development

-Just like companies go through change, so do our Financial Independence plans.
 Your life circumstances will change.
-Your investment strategy might change.
+Your values and priorities might shift.
+And your investment strategy will evolve.
 This is all perfectly normal.
 So don’t be afraid to adjust your plans as you go.
 In fact, it’s the only sensible thing to do!

 As humans, we like to believe we’re pretty smart.
 But nobody has it all figured out.
 We’re all just making our way through the darkness as best we can, learning and adjusting as we go.